25 Best HIDDEN GEMS of Rome That You Cannot Miss

-Are you ready to travel deeper and rediscover this city through these beautiful, hidden gems of Rome?
+Are you ready to travel deeper and rediscover Rome through its beautiful, hidden gems?
 Keep reading to discover them all!

 The Best Hidden Gems of Rome

-To help make this guide as smooth as possible, these hidden gems of Rome are split into 5 categories.
+To help make this guide extra useful, these hidden gems of Rome are split into 5 categories.
 Most of these hidden gems lie throughout the city center of Rome, while others are a little outside.

 Hidden Gems in Rome: Architectural Marvels